 This 63-credit hour degree program is designed for the student who desires to learn, but is not yet ready to prepare for a specific career.
 An AA in liberal studies lets these students pursue a generalized education while fulfilling basic educational requirements.
 Students will also have an opportunity to explore possible educational and career opportunities while earning a solid background in general education.

-Program Learning Outcomes for AA Degree.
+Program Learning Outcomes for Associate of Arts in Liberal Studies Degree.
 Completion of an AA degree in Liberal Studies will prepare students to: